Bots on X

-A Twitter bot or an X bot is a type of software bot that controls a Twitter/X account via the Twitter API.
+An X bot or a Twitter bot is a type of software bot that controls an X (formerly Twitter) account via the platform's API.
 The social bot software may autonomously perform actions such as tweeting, retweeting, liking, following, unfollowing, or direct messaging other accounts.
-The automation of Twitter accounts is governed by a set of automation rules that outline proper and improper uses of automation.
+The automation of X accounts is governed by a set of automation rules that outline proper and improper uses of automation.
 Proper usage includes broadcasting helpful information, automatically generating interesting or creative content, and automatically replying to users via direct message.
 Improper usage includes circumventing API rate limits, violating user privacy, spamming, and sockpuppeting.
-Twitter bots may be part of a larger botnet.
+X bots may be part of a larger botnet.
 They can be used to influence elections and in misinformation campaigns.

-Twitter's policies do allow non-abusive bots, such as those created as a benign hobby or for artistic purposes, or posting helpful information, although price changes introduced to the previously free API service in June 2023 resulted in many such accounts closing.
+X's policies do allow non-abusive bots, such as those created as a benign hobby or for artistic purposes, or posting helpful information, although price changes introduced to the previously free API service in June 2023 resulted in many such accounts closing.

 Types

 Positive influence

-The @congressedits Twitter bot posted when Wikipedia articles were edited anonymously from IP addresses within the ranges assigned to the United States Congress.
+The @congressedits X bot posted when Wikipedia articles were edited anonymously from IP addresses within the ranges assigned to the United States Congress.

 Many non-malicious bots are popular for their entertainment value.
 However, as technology and the creativity of bot-makers improves, so does the potential for Twitter bots that fill social needs. @tinycarebot is a Twitter bot that encourages followers to practice self care, and brands are increasingly using automated Twitter bots to engage with customers in interactive ways.
 One anti-bullying organization has created @TheNiceBot, which attempts to combat the prevalence of mean tweets by automatically tweeting kind messages.

 In June 2023, Twitter began charging $100 per month for basic access to its API, resulting in many entertainment bots being suspended or taken down.